thejohnlima/thejohnlima/README.md

 - 🔭 I’m currently working in a freelancer projects.
 - 💻 Most used line of code `git commit -m "Doing something great"`
 - 📫 How to reach me: thejohnlima@icloud.com.
-- ⚡ Fun fact: I love sci-fi movies.
+- ⚡ Fun fact: I love space exploration and sci-fi movies.

 ### Technologies and Tools